 For those making important investment decisions to ensure their financial security in retirement, a Self-Invested Personal Pension (SIPP) is an increasingly popular option.

-A SIPP is a type of personal pension that gives investors more freedom, flexibility and transparency over their retirement pot.
+What is a SIPP?
+A SIPP is a type of personal pension that gives investors more freedom, flexibility, and transparency over their retirement pot.

 - Stocks and Shares